• Skip to primary navigation

 Instructions

-• Briefly rinse the pork under running water and pat dry with paper towels.
+• MAKE AHEAD: Briefly rinse 2 pounds pork belly under running water and pat dry with paper towels.
 Cut the meat into 1 ½-2 inch pieces.
-Peel and roughly chop the onion.
-Peel the garlic and chop it into small slices with a knife.
+Peel and roughly chop 2 medium onions.
+Peel and mince 5 cloves garlic.

-• Put the meat with the onion and garlic on a baking sheet with higher rims and sprinkle it with salt, caraway seeds, and ground pepper.
+• Put the meat with the onion and garlic on a baking tray with higher rims and sprinkle it with ½ Tablespoon salt, 1 Tablespoon caraway seeds, and ½ teaspoon ground black pepper.
 Use your hands to rub the meat until it is seasoned on all sides with the spices.

-• Fill the baking tin with one cup of water.
+• Fill the baking tin with 1 cup water.

-• Preheat oven to 356°F/180°C, upper and lower heat.
-Put the baking tin with the meat in the oven and bake for an hour and a half.
+• Preheat oven to 350 °F, upper and lower heat.
+Put the baking tray with the meat in the oven and bake for an hour and a half.
 Every twenty minutes or so, baste the pork with the hot juices and flip it over.

 Notes